DamourYouKnow/learn-javascript/public/lessons/variables/lesson.md

 # Variables

 A **variable** allows you to store values of different data types in the memory of your program.
-Variables are given a name by the programmer so that the value stored in the variable can be retrieved for computation at a later time.
+Variables are given are identified by a unique name so that the value stored in the variable can be retrieved for computation at a later time.

 There are two keywords you can use to declare a variable, `let` and `const`.
+The `=` operator is used to assign a value into a variable.

 A variable declared with `let` can be reassigned a new value after it has been declared: